-1 Contributing 3 Ind lex 67
+1 Typical Applications 3

+2 Contributing 5

+In dex 87

+Authors: Ken & Kale Kundert

+Version: 3.7

+Released: 2024-04-27

+Documentation: nestedtext.org

-Authors: Ken & Kale Kundert Version: 3.5 Released: 2022-11-04 Documentation: nestedtext.org.
-Please post all questions, suggestions, and bug reports to: Github.
+Please post all questions, suggestions, and bug reports to GitHub.

-NestedText is a file format for holding structured data to be entered, edited, or viewed by people.
-It organizes the data into a nested collection of dictionaries, lists, and strings without the need for quoting or escaping.
+NestedText is a file format for holding structured data.
+It is similar in concept to JSON, except that NestedText is designed to make it easy for people to enter, edit, or view the data directly.
+It organizes the data into a nested collection of name-value pairs, lists, and strings.
+The syntax is intended to be very simple and intuitive for most people.

 A unique feature of this file format is that it only supports one scalar type: strings.
-While the decision to eschew integer, real, date, etc. types may seem counter intuitive, it leads to simpler data files and applications that are more robust.
+As such, quoting strings is unnecessary, and without quoting there is no need for escaping.
+While the decision to forego other types (integers, reals, Booleans, etc.) may seem counter productive, it leads to simpler data files and applications that are more robust.

-NestedText is convenient for configuration files, address books, account information, and the like.
-Because there is no need for quoting or escaping, it is particularly nice for holding code fragments.
+NestedText is convenient for configuration files, data journals, address books, account information, and the like.
 Here is an example of a file that contains a few addresses: